rsperre/rsperre.github.io/_posts/2020-04-16-update-excel-azure.md

 ![](/images/2020-04-16/2020-04-16-22-05-22.png)

-I've found the easiest way to get these is by using the `Export-Module` command in PowerShell, for example:
+I've found the easiest way to get these is by using the `Save-Module` command in PowerShell, for example:

 ```powershell
 Save-Module -Name SharePointPnPPowerShellOnline -Path c:\temp